 Unfortunately, the most common oral cancer affecting senior cats is malignant, called squamous cell carcinoma or SCC for short.
-This cancer accounts for up to 80 percent of oral tumors in cats and is composed of abnormally dividing squamous or skin cells.
+This cancer accounts for up to 80 percent of oral tumours in cats and is composed of abnormally dividing squamous or skin cells.

 It is not a cancer that typically spreads to other organs like the lungs or liver; however, it is locally aggressive.
-These tumors can grow rapidly and tend not to cause too many problems until they affect your cat’s ability to eat, drink, and swallow.
+These tumours can grow rapidly and tend not to cause too many problems until they affect your cat’s ability to eat, drink, and swallow.

 Does my cat have oral cancer?

-The tumors are not easy to spot because they tend to grow under the tongue or at the very back/base of the tongue.
+The tumours are not easy to spot because they tend to grow under the tongue or at the very back/base of the tongue.
 That is why once there are symptoms of difficulty eating or swallowing in a senior cat, the SCC is at a pretty advanced stage.